edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 rmk cluster capi provision
 ```

-> When the K8S cluster is ready, RMK automatically switches the kubectl context to the newly created K8S cluster.
+> When the cluster is ready, RMK automatically switches the Kubernetes context to the newly created cluster.

 To destroy a Kubernetes cluster, run the command: